statisticsnorway/dapla-js-utilities/README.md

 Run `yarn build` to build the library.
 A minified production ready version will be created in the `/lib` folder.

 `yarn test` runs all tests and `yarn coverage` calculates (rather unreliably) test coverage.

+## Publish library
+To publish to [npm](https://www.npmjs.com/) you need a user and a membership in the `statisticsnorway` organization on there.
+The user must also have 2FA authentication enabled.
+Steps to follow:

+1. Login into your npm account in the terminal with `npm login`
+2. Make sure all tests works (test components in the example application aswell, if you made a new one)
+3. Bump version in `package.json`
+4. Run `yarn build`
+5. Dry run a release with `npm pack`
+6. Publish with `npm publish --access public --otp=<code>` (`<code>` is your 2FA code, without `<>`)

 ## Available stuff
 ### Components